Wastopia/W2EN_fungible/readme.md

-# ICRC-1, ICRC-2, and ICRC-3 Fungible Token
+# Waste2Earn W2EN Fungible Token

+W2EN Canister id: [jaqix-zqaaa-aaaao-qeybq-cai](https://dashboard.internetcomputer.org/canister/jaqix-zqaaa-aaaao-qeybq-cai)

 ## Overview
 This project is focused on the development and implementation of a fungible token standard, utilizing blockchain or distributed ledger technology.
 The core of the project is written in Motoko and is compatibility with the DFINITY Internet Computer platform.